ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     linkedin: https://www.linkedin.com/in/gareth-balshaw-1b100018/
   - name: Sophie Balshaw
     jobtitle: Marketing & HR Director
-    bio: Sophie is our creative Marketing & HR Director, and has been with the company for 15 years.
-With experience in sales and marketing, she is a passionate and talented team player who is focused today on marketing strategies, campaign execution and customer experience.
+    bio: Sophie is our creative Marketing & HR Director and has been with the company for 15 years.
+Her talent and passion for building a brand and creating a first-class customer experience, has helped ASL grow into a trusted & reputable manufacturer.
 Sophie loves ski holidays and is trying Snowboarding for the first time this coming season, so if you have any tips, send them her way!
     interests:
       - surfing
       - skiing